Save money and graduate sooner with credit for prior learning.

 - Begin developing your digital portfolio(s) through the ELPD self-paced workshop at no cost or obligation.

 - Submit a final evaluation form for your portfolio(s).
-A nonrefundable evaluation fee of $250.00 per portfolio must accompany submission of the form and portfolio.

 - Feedback on your portfolio(s) will be provided by email within approximately two weeks of submission.
 Credit will be granted with a minimum passing score of 70%.